 🍲 Meal Prep

 This recipe is excellent for making ahead of time.
 You can completely cook it and keep it in the fridge for up to four days.
+This is a perfect recipe to start meal prepping lunches for the week as you can get a couple of days worth like we talk about in Meal Prep 101.

 Warm it up in the air fryer, a skillet with a little bit of olive oil, or in your microwave.
 Don’t overcook it or it may dry out.
 I usually add some extra barbecue sauce right before serving leftovers.